 - Grand Larceny of a Motor Vehicle in the Fourth Degree under New York Penal Law (Class E Felony)(any vehicle worth more than $100).

-After an arrest, desk appearance ticket or summons issued by an law enforcement officer with the New York Police Department (NYPD) for alleged petit larceny, contact an experienced Queens criminal defense attorney with the Law Office of Rochelle S. Berliner.
+After an arrest, desk appearance ticket or summons issued by an law enforcement officer with the New York Police Department (NYPD) for alleged petit larceny, contact an experienced Queens criminal defense attorney with the Law Office.
 Rochelle Berliner represents men and women charged with theft crimes throughout the greater New York area including the five boroughs for Bronx County, Manhattan in New York County, Brooklyn in Kings County or Staten Island in Richmond County.